Feeding Your Bird a Healthy Diet for a Long Life

 Include fresh seeds from pumpkin, chilli, capsicums, melons, pomegranate, and passion fruit

-Dried beans should always be either fully cooked or sprouted
+Dried beans should always be either rehydrated and fully cooked or sprouted

 Never use canned fruit or vegetables.
 Fresh or frozen is best.